 The famous port town is now known as Historic Roscoe Village.
 As soon as its guests step foot onto the red brick ways, they are pulled in different directions.
-Some come just to relax in the many beautiful gardens, some enjoy the living history journey back in time, others thrive on the original shops, and everyone marvels at the dining atmospheres and specialty dishes.
-Roscoe Village is a fully-functional town that basks in its history, yet entertains the interests of today.
+Some come just to relax in the many beautiful gardens, some enjoy the living history journey back in time, others thrive on the original shops, and everyone marvels at the dining atmosphere and specialty dishes.
+Roscoe Village is a fully functional town that basks in its history yet entertains the interests of today.
 Special events fill the calendar, hands-on activities abound, and for those that really want to get lost in relaxation and Yesteryear, there’s a variety of lodging accommodations.

 The journey begins for most at the visitors’ center.
 It is there that sleeves are rolled up and work begins.
-All ages are welcome to try their hand at candle dipping, making rope, punching tin and crafting other bygone creations.
-A guide in period dress provides insight to the forgotten lifestyles of the town during the era long past.
-They demonstrate their skill at the work stations and provide punchy presentations filled with information, wit and personality.
+All ages are welcome to try their hand at candle dipping, making rope, punching tin, and crafting other bygone creations.
+A guide in period dress provides insight into the forgotten lifestyles of the town during the era long past.
+They demonstrate their skill at the workstations and provide punchy presentations filled with information, wit, and personality.

 Moving on, all aspects of life are explored including the doctor’s office where an exam is given, another stop is made to make a bucket, and a little house with huge looms go into action weaving.
 One of the more fun, interactive moments comes in the old schoolhouse where kids of all ages get to experience something they know – school.
 Don’t misbehave or you’ll experience something unknown in today’s classrooms – a ruler on the knuckles!